HaraldWik/numz/README.md

 ## Quaternions

-- Normal idk
+- Normal idk // This will change a lot

 ### Functions

+- identity
 - new
-- identity
 - mul
 - conjugate
 - fromEuler